-Reynaldo Gonzalez now wears a heart-shaped locket around his neck with his daughter's photo inside.
+LOS ANGELES (KABC) -- Reynaldo Gonzalez holds on to a heart-shaped locket that he wears around his neck with his daughter Nohemi's photo inside.

 "The most greatest thing happened to me in my life.
 I always thought that I was nobody.
 I didn't deserve nothing, but she was the best surprise that anybody can have," he said.

-Nohemi Gonzalez, CSULB student killed in Paris attacks, remembered at funeral
+Father of Nohemi Gonzalez, student killed in Paris terror attacks, speaks out

 PARIS TERROR ATTACK